 The meeting is open to SpRs in Dermatology and to SHOs/foundation year trainees who wish to pursue a career in either clinical or academic dermatology.
 New consultants are most welcome and SpRs in years one and two are particularly encouraged to attend.
 In 2006, the THESIS meetings evolved into the THESIS/BAD/BSID Research course a new annual event at Willan House.
 For information about presentations at previous meetings and details about future meetings please see the THESIS Meetings & Abstracts document.

 The landmark of 100 theses in the THESIS Library was reached in 2004 and Clive Archer The Skin Investigation Society Annual Research Fellowship was established to mark this achievement.

 Please see more details on formation of THESIS Library and a list of library content.

 Clive Archer THESIS Fellowship

-This Fellowship is awarded once a year by The Skin Investigation Society (THESIS) to the dermatology trainee who has completed the best M.D. or Ph.D. thesis.
+This Fellowship is awarded once a year by The Skin Investigation Society (THESIS) to the individual who has completed the best M.D. thesis or Ph.D. thesis.
 The award of £500 will be made in retrospect once the higher degree has been awarded by an appropriate university.
-In 2017 only higher degrees awarded* before 31st December 2017 will be considered for Clive Archer THESIS Fellowship.
+In 2022, only higher degrees awarded* before 31st December 2021 will be considered for the Clive Archer THESIS Fellowship.

 Theses submitted for consideration for Clive Archer THESIS Fellowship will be donated to the THESIS Library for which there is a separate payment of £35 towards the cost of the binding.